nadirhamid/asterisk-audiofork/README.md

 AudioFork(wss://example.org/in,R(10)r(5))
 ```

-# Start a audio stream on demand
+# Start an audio stream on demand

 It is possible to start an audio stream for a live call.
 We can do this by using AMI (asterisk manager interface).